CopernicaMarketingSoftware/Documentation/PHPCPP/classes-and-objects.md

 Php::Value  YourClass::example8(Php::Parameters &params) const;
 ```

-Methods work exactly the same as <a href="functions">regular functions</a>, with the
+Methods work exactly the same as [regular functions](functions), with the
 difference that in a method you have (of course) access to the member
 variables of the object.